 SANTA FE PLAZA & PALACE OF THE GOVERNORS

-The heart of downtown Santa Fe for nearly 400 years, the historic Plaza remains the meeting place of the city, hosting Indian and Spanish markets and other annual events as well as community gatherings, concerts and more.
+The heart of downtown Santa Fe for nearly 400 years, the historic Plaza remains the meeting place of The City Different, hosting Indian and Spanish markets and other annual events as well as community gatherings, concerts, and more.

 Adjacent to the Plaza, you will find the Palace of the Governors.
 Built by the Spanish as a government building in 1610, the Palace remains the country's oldest continuously occupied public building.
 Exhibits chronicle the history of Santa Fe as well as New Mexico and the region.

 This glorious Gothic-Revival style chapel was completed in 1878 and modeled after King Louis IX's Sainte Chapelle in Paris.
 The church was built for the Sisters of Loretto, who established a school in Santa Fe in 1853.
 According to legend, a mysterious carpenter had a role in the building of the chapel's Miraculous Staircase, constructed between 1877 and 1881 with two 360-degree turns and no apparent means of support.